Frequently Asked Questions

 Yes.
 All data is encrypted in transit and at rest.
 API tokens are encrypted in the database.
 Authentication is via Google or Microsoft SSO only.
 We have undergone Penetration Tests and have achieved SOC 2 certification.
 See more on our Security page.

-You need a WorkSights account registered with Google WorkSpace or Microsoft 365 and admin-level access to cloud tools you want to connect.
+You need a WorkSights account registered with Google Workspace or Microsoft 365 and admin-level access to cloud tools you want to connect.
 There’s no software to install.
 Most teams are up and running in under an hour.

 WorkSights integrates with systems such as Google Workspace, Microsoft 365, GitHub, HubSpot, Zoom, Notion, and other commonly used business tools.